ahebwa49/jetcake_api/README.md

 ### Add .env file

-Create a .env file and add the following environment variables.
+Create a .env file in the root directory and add the following environment variables.
 The first one is a link to the mongodb atlas cluster where the data is persisted.
 The other is a port where the application is running.

 MONGO_URI=mongodb+srv://jetcake:jetcake@jetcake-el6cq.mongodb.net/test?retryWrites=true\
 PORT=4000